scipy/scipy.org/content/en/install.md

 ## Building from source

 A word of warning: building SciPy from source can be a nontrivial exercise.
-We recommend using binaries instead if those are available for your platform.
+We recommend using binaries instead if those are available for your platform via one of the above methods.
 For details on how to build from source, see
 [the building from source guide in the SciPy docs][building-docs].